algorand/conduit/docs/tutorials/IndexerWriter.md

 ./conduit  init --importer algod --exporter postgresql --data conduit_data
 ```

-This will setup a new Conduit data directory with a configuration template.
+This will set up a new Conduit data directory with a configuration template.
-To finish the process, edit `conduit.yml` with the following changes, we'll
+To finish the process, edit `conduit.yml` with the following changes.
+We'll
 use dot notation to indicate a path in the config file.
-For example
+For example,
 `importer.config.netaddr` refers to:
 ```yaml
 importer: